-Issued April 2011 and incorporates amendments up to and including 31 August 2013
+Issued April 2011 and incorporates amendments to 31 December 2015

 This Standard was issued by the New Zealand Accounting Standards Board of the External Reporting Board pursuant to section 24(1)(a) of the Financial Reporting Act 1993.

 This Standard is a Regulation for the purposes of the Regulations (Disallowance) Act 1989.